fredrikdanebjer/esp32-aws-cam/README.md

 https://randomnerdtutorials.com/esp32-cam-video-streaming-face-recognition-arduino-ide/

 ## TODO / Wanted list
-- OTA over AWS Jobs
 - Doxygen
-- Send Failed info
-- Add a command-list in System Controller which it polls, callback should not do heavy processing
+- Add a command-list to process in System Controller which it polls, callback should not do heavy processing
 - All configurations to be placed in NVS, to be configurable over AWS connection
+- WiFi setup over BLE